RICKTXG/C-LANGUAGE/README.md

 # C-LANGUAGE
-This is my C programs. you can contact me if you found any error.
+This is my C programs.
+You can contact me if you found any error.